 - So easy – it’s an easy, impressive main dish that everyone will love

-- Takes less time than a whole turkey – smoking time is far less than cooking a whole turkey, with very little hands-on time
+- Takes less time than a whole bird – smoking time is far less than cooking a whole turkey, with very little hands-on time

 - Tender with delicate flavor – the white meat is tender, juicy and delicious, with a nice subtle smoke flavor

-- Only 3 ingredients – it’s a simple turkey recipe with only 3 ingredients
+- Only 3 ingredients – it’s a simple pellet smoker turkey recipe with only 3 ingredients

 Why cook a smoked boneless turkey breast instead of a whole turkey?

-While a whole turkey is a thing of beauty on a holiday table, it can be a lot of work and a lot of leftovers, especially for a small holiday gathering.
-Turkey breast cooks faster, takes up less room in the fridge, thaws faster and leaves you with fewer leftovers.
+While a whole bird is a thing of beauty on a holiday table, it can be a lot of work and a lot of leftovers, especially for a small holiday gathering.
+Cooking a turkey breast is faster, takes up less room in the fridge, thaws faster and leaves you with fewer leftovers.

 For those of us who love white meat, this is a great option.
 It’s lean, healthy and so, so good.